jjroberts88/Distil-whisper/README.md

-# Speech-to-Text Transcription using Whisper Model
+# Speech-to-Text Transcription using Distil Whisper Model

-This repository contains a Python script for transcribing audio files into text using the Whisper model from the Hugging Face Transformers library.
+This repository contains a Jupyter notebook (`distilwhisper.ipynb`) for transcribing audio files into text using the Whisper model from the Hugging Face Transformers library.
 The script is designed to work with local audio files and process them using either CPU or GPU.

 ## Requirements